Trusted by 1000+ companies

 Why Jobbatical Is Built for Spain Blue Card at Scale

-Jobbatical isn't a generalist immigration firm.
-We're a global mobility platform with local expertise — which means your HR team gets both licensed Spain immigration specialists and the technology infrastructure to manage relocations at scale.
+• Jobbatical is a Global mobility company with local expertise in 45+ countries which means your HR team gets both licensed Spain immigration specialists and the technology infrastructure to manage relocations at scale.

 Jobbatical global mobility platform showing EU Blue Card case tracking for Spain